Neo-noir: Characteristics

 Neo-noir film directors refer to 'classic noir' in the use of Dutch angles, interplay of light and shadows, unbalanced framing; blurring of the lines between good and bad and right and wrong, and thematic motifs including revenge, paranoia, and alienation.

-Typically American crime dramas or psychological thrillers, films noir had common themes and plot devices, and many distinctive visual elements.
+Typically American crime dramas or psychological thrillers, neo-noir films had common themes and plot devices, and many distinctive visual elements.
 Characters were often conflicted antiheroes, trapped in a difficult situation and making choices out of desperation or nihilistic moral systems.
 Visual elements included low-key lighting, striking use of light and shadow, and unusual camera placement.
 Sound effects helped create the noir mood of paranoia and nostalgia.

 Few major films in the classic film noir genre have been made since the early 1960s.
 These films usually incorporated both thematic and visual elements reminiscent of film noir.
 Both classic and neo-noir films are often produced as independent features.

 After 1970, film critics took note of "neo-noir" films as a separate genre.
 Noir and post-noir terminology (such as "hard-boiled", "neo-classic" and the like) are often rejected by both critics and practitioners.

 Robert Arnett stated, "Neo-noir has become so amorphous as a genre/movement, any film featuring a detective or crime qualifies."
-Screenwriter and director Larry Gross identifies Jean-Luc Godard's Alphaville, alongside John Boorman’s Point Blank (1967) and Robert Altman’s The Long Goodbye (1973), based on Raymond Chandler's 1953 novel, as neo-noir films.
+Screenwriter and director Larry Gross identifies Jean-Luc Godard's Alphaville, alongside John Boorman's Point Blank (1967) and Robert Altman's The Long Goodbye (1973), based on Raymond Chandler's 1953 novel, as neo-noir films.
 Gross believes that they deviate from classic noir in having more of a sociological than a psychological focus.
 Neo noir features characters who commit violent crimes, but without the motivations and narrative patterns found in film noir.

 Neo noir assumed global character and impact when filmmakers began drawing elements from films in the global market.
-For instance, Quentin Tarantino's works have been influenced by Ringo Lam's City on Fire.
+For instance, Quentin Tarantino's works have been influenced by Ringo Lam's 1987 classic City on Fire.
 This was particularly the case for the noir-inflected Reservoir Dogs, which was instrumental in establishing Tarantino in October 1992.